French police hunt suspect after Lyon bomb 'attack' - Journal du Cameroun

 “These areas are highly secured, the police are continually present,” as were patrols by soldiers deployed in a long-running anti-terror operation, he said.

-Lyon is the third-biggest city in France.
-The population of the city plus its extensive suburbs is 2.3 million.
+Lyon is the third-biggest city in Francewith extensive suburbs and a poplation of 2.3 million.

 The most recent package bomb in France dates back to December 2007, when an explosion in front of a law office in Paris killed one person and injured another.
 Police never found who carried out that attack.